 6. Due Diligence & Data Room: The Deep Dive

 During due diligence, the remaining bidders are given access to a virtual data room containing all relevant company information: historical and projected financials, contracts, legal documents, and market and competitive analyses.
 The investment bank often supports the seller with a vendor due diligence – covering commercial, financial & tax, and legal fact book/VDD – to proactively answer buyer questions and keep the process moving.
+The framework a buyer uses to assess the target's underlying earnings quality during this phase is covered in what earnings quality actually measures, and a closely related check on whether reported revenue is as solid as it looks is covered in revenue quality red flags.

 7. Management Presentation: The Leadership Team Takes the Stage